 Here’s a place to collect ideas for improvements to the name importer and process:

-Prevent extinct taxa (EOL/COL have an “extinct” field, could also cross-check with something like PaleoDB)
+Prevent extinct taxa (COL has an “extinct” field, could also cross-check with something like PaleoDB)

 Prevent imports in locked/frameworked/complete clades (see feature request), e.g. mammals, birds, certain plant families, etc.

 Prevent duplicates (see bug report 1 and 2), i.e. matches to current iNat active or inactive names, ideally including slightly fuzzy matching like alborufus vs alborufa, rozeti vs rozetii (hemi-homonyms can be requested via flags)